Skip to main content

 string

-Custom client order ID; empty string if not specified
+Custom client order identifier supplied in the request.
+Returns an empty string when not specified.

 market